AlexQuigley/S.C.I.P.E./README.md

 Documentation: https://discord.js.org/

+#Dev Installation
+package.json
-package.json -> cmd: npm init -y
+-> npm init -y
-nodemon (For auto-updating the bot instead of needing to re-start it all the time) -> cmd: npm install -g nodemon npm install dotenv
+nodemon (For auto-updating the bot instead of needing to re-start it all the time) -> cmd: npm install -g nodemon dotenv (For making environment variables, added security) -> npm install dotenv

 # How To Start
 To start the bot WITH auto-reboots after code is updated, type 'nodemon' in the terminal